 (h) Fencing.
 The facility shall be fully secured.
 A chain link fence or a wall not less than eight (8) feet in height from finished grade shall be provided around each tower or antenna and all accessory structures.
 Access to the tower shall be through a locked gate.
 Guy wire anchors shall be contained within the security fence.

 (i) Landscaping.
-Landscaping shall be as required in Section 23.27[5](I).
+Landscaping shall be as required in Section 23.08.01[5](i).

 (j) Parking.
 One space shall be provided for each three hundred (300) square feet of occupied building area.